athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Clockwork Dragon.md

     desc: "`pf2:1` Wing +31 (agile, reach 15 feet)\n__Damage__  2d10 + 15 piercing"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (arcane,fire) The clockwork dragon breathes a spray of flaming oil that deals 16d6 fire damage in a 40-foot cone (DC 37 Reflex check save).\n\nCreatures that fail their saves are covered in burning oil and take 2d6 persistent fire.\n\nThe clockwork dragon can't use Breath Weapon again for 2 rounds."
+    desc: "`pf2:2` (arcane,fire) The clockwork dragon breathes a spray of flaming oil that deals 16d6 fire damage in a @Template[cone|distance:40] (DC 37 Reflex check save).\n\nCreatures that fail their saves are covered in burning oil and take 2d6 persistent fire.\n\nThe clockwork dragon can't use Breath Weapon again for 2 rounds."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The clockwork dragon makes two claw Strikes and one wing Strike in any order."

   - name: "Spearing Tail"
-    desc: "`pf2:2`  The clockwork dragon attacks with the sharp point of its tail.\n\nIt makes a tail Strike against each creature in a 20-foot line, rolling the attack roll once and applying the result to each target.
-Any creature hit takes 4d6 bleed (2 * 4d6 persistent bleed on a critical hit).
+    desc: "`pf2:2`  The clockwork dragon attacks with the sharp point of its tail.\n\nIt makes a tail Strike against each creature in a @Template[line|distance:20], rolling the attack roll once and applying the result to each target.
+Any creature hit takes 4d6 bleed (8d6 persistent bleed on a critical hit).
 This counts as two attacks for the dragon's multiple attack penalty."

 ```